Efficient Reconstruction of Matched-Filter Signal-to-Noise Ratio Time Series from Nearby Templates for Compact Binary Coalescences Searches: Simulation

 We first construct the template bank and then organize it into reference templates and their corresponding dependent templates.
 We first perform matched filtering with the reference waveforms (Eq.\eqref{eq:matched_filter}).
 Once the SNR time series for all reference waveforms is obtained, we compute the SNR time series of the dependent templates associated with each reference template using Eq.\eqref{eq:convolution}.

 We construct a non-spinning template bank in the mass range $1$–$3M_{\odot}$ using a stochastic placement algorithm, ensuring that any two neighboring templates have a minimal match of $0.97$.
 The match is calculated in a transformed parameter space, as proposed in Ref.\cite{Brown:2012qf}, rather than in the source parameters (e.g., $m_1$, $m_2$, etc.), such that the metric in the new parameter space is globally flat.
+With this choice, the template bank used in this study contains approximately $5.1 \times 10^{4}$ templates.

 When structuring the template bank, we must ensure that within each set of templates -- consisting of one reference waveform and its corresponding dependent waveforms -- the variation in signal duration is not too large.
 We fix this threshold at a fiducial value of $10$ seconds.
 Since the chirp mass primarily determines the waveform duration, we employ a bisection procedure: starting from the complete chirp-mass ordered templates, we iteratively split the set into two halves until, for every subset, the difference between the longest and shortest waveform durations is equal to or less than $10$ seconds.
+Since the effective duration of the ratio waveform is approximately similar to that of the two waveforms used to compute it, we adopt this value to keep the waveform limited in duration and storage requirements reasonable.
+We do not focus on optimizing this choice, which may further improve the efficiency of the method.
+We leave such exploration for future work.

 The structured template bank exhibits significant variation in the number of templates across different sets.
 To reduce this variation and obtain subsets with a roughly similar number of templates, we further subdivide each set by performing a bisection in symmetric mass ratio, continuing the process until each subset contains no more than $500$ templates.
 However, exact uniformity can not always be achieved, since we must also ensure that the duration difference between the shortest and longest waveforms remains within $10$ seconds.
 The fiducial values, corresponding to a maximum of $500$ templates per subset and a $10$ seconds limit on the duration difference between the shortest and longest waveform, can be refined in future work to achieve optimal performance.